Find Out How Athens Is Still A Beautiful City To Visit

 Due to Athens’ worldwide cultural and political achievements, millions of tourists visit the city every year to catch a glimpse of the stunning landscapes and metropolitan society.
 In 2008, the city was ranked 25th most expensive place to live in the world, and it’s also the world’s 32nd richest city in terms of purchasing power.

-Represented by ancient monuments, statues and structures, the heritage of the classical era is still evident in the Greek capital.
+Represented by ancient monuments, statues and structures, the heritage and many of the answers as to how did Ancient Greece develop in the classical era is still evident in the Greek capital.
 Home to the Acropolis of Athens and the medieval Daphni Monastery, Athens is a city of UNESCO World Heritage Sites.
 It is also the birthplace of the first ever Olympic Games in 1896, and it also offers the world’s largest collection of ancient Greek antiques at the National Archaeological Museum.
 Let’s take a look at some of the other amazing sites to see in Athens.

 This is one of the most famous structures in all of Athens, and if you’ve ever been interested in archaeology or Greek mythology, then there’s no doubt you would have heard about the Parthenon.
 Even if you’re not interested in architecture, the Greeks are a very important race.
 Not only did they offered the modern world with a civilized way to live, but they have also provided us with one of the ancient wonders of the world.
 If there’s one place to visit on your tour of Athens, then the Parthenon should be it!